 - Duration and Matching: It's very important to establish how long the program will run and how the company will match individuals.

 - Marketing the Program: Image creates desire.
 Creating an exciting image of the mentorship program and promoting it correctly will motivate people to register.

-- Brand Champion: The brand champion is an informal role responsible for promoting a business's brand and building support for it.
-A brand champion is often a company’s most vocal employee that has influential power in the organization.
+- Brand Champion: The brand champion is an informal role responsible for promoting and building support for a business's brand.
+A brand champion is often a company’s most vocal employee who has influential power in the organization.
 They can promote the mentorship program publicly and communicate the workforce's opinions with executives.

 - Advisory Board: A small advisory board of at least two to three people from different backgrounds can help guide the program and make it inclusive.
 Business leaders should ensure to mix gender, race, background, and experience on the board for diverse inputs.

 2. Communicate Objectives to Eligible Participants and Get Company Buy-in